ArvinH/Elm-ChromeExt/README.md

    of the browser session.
    - It holds the state and the other apps subscribe to state updates.
 2. The content-script app runs on each website tab.
-3. The popup app that runs each time you click the extension button.

 The content-script and popup apps use one-way messaging to trigger actions in the background app.